RobertJLewis/blog_readme-file/README.md

 ## Strategy Plane
 ### Project Goals
 Threadly is a community-driven gaming blog platform designed for gamers, content creators, and enthusiasts.
 It enables users to sign up, log in, and share posts on a wide range of gaming topics, from reviews and tips to news and discussions.
-Users can create, edit, and delete their posts, interact with others through comments and likes, and browse content organised by category.
+Users can create, edit, and delete their posts, interact with others through comments and likes, and browse content organised by date posted.

 The platform replaces the limitations of static gaming blogs with a dynamic, mobile-responsive, and user-friendly interface.
 Whether at home, at an event, or on the go, users can easily read, contribute to, and engage with the latest gaming content.